Quito in 5 Days

 Botanical Garden

 Inside the park is the Botanical Garden.
-The garden has a number of zones, with native habitats covering Andean grasslands, cloud forest, wetlands, an orchid greenhouse, an ethnobotanical garden, an Amazonian greenhouse and a Japanese garden.
+The garden has several zones, with native habitats including cloud forest, wetlands, an orchid greenhouse, an Amazonian greenhouse and a Japanese garden.
+There’s even a greenhouse full of carnivorous plants.

 Botanical Gardens - Carnivore Collection